-Student athletes, veterans and international students should check with the appropriate UW-W school officials before repeating courses as it may affect their eligibility or financial benefits.
+Student athletes, veterans and international students should check with the appropriate UW-W school officials before repeating or dropping courses as it may affect their eligibility or financial benefits.

-The full repeat policy will appear on the Registrar's Office web page under the "Policies" link.
+The full repeat policy appears on the Registrar's Office web page under the "Policies" link.

 For further information, students should consult their Academic Advisor.